The influence of magnetic fields in Cloud-Cloud Collisions: Discussion

 \subsubsection{Other limitations, and termination of the experiments}

-We would not expect fundamental differences in the large-scale spatial distribution of stars, since this is determined by (a) the shape of the filamentary network, and (b) where that network delivers gas that is dense enough to condense out as stars.

-We would not expect fundamental differences in the large-scale phenomenology of star formation if two colliding clouds with different masses and/or radii were invoked, provided the clouds had comparable surface-densities.
-If they had very different surface-densities, the phenomenology of the collision might be very different.
+We should not expect fundamental differences in the large-scale phenomenology of star formation if the two colliding clouds have different masses and/or radii, provided the clouds have comparable surface-densities.

-We would not expect fundamental differences in the large-scale phenomenology of star formation initiated by CCCs if the thermodynamics, chemistry and radiation transport were treated in more detail, or the assumption of ideal MHD were relaxed --- but we would expect significant differences if the experiments were pursued to higher densities.
+At the volume- and surface-densities in the experiments, the sound-speed of the gas is not expected to vary much (typically between $\sim 0.15$ and $\sim 0.30\,{\rm km\,s^{-1}}$), and the degree of ionisation is unlikely to fall so low that the field and the gas decouple.
+Therefore we should not expect fundamental differences in the large-scale phenomenology of star formation initiated by \CCCs\ if the thermodynamics, chemistry and radiation transport are treated in more detail, or the assumption of ideal MHD is relaxed.

-In particular, feedback would become important.
-This would be especially important in the monolithic star clusters that form more massive stars (Georgatos \& Whitworth, in prep.).
-It would also be important in the evolution on scales below our resolution limit ($\sim 10^3\,{\rm AU}$), where small subclusters and binary/multiple systems are formed.

-In real clouds star formation is self-limiting, and appears to terminate once 5 to 20\% of the available mass has been converted into stars.
-The artificial device of terminating the experiments once 10\% of the mass has been converted into star-systems is therefore a serious limitation as regards the efficiency of star formation and the mass function below The Hydrogen Burning Limit, but treating feedback lies outside the scope of this paper.
+The neglect of feedback is a significant concern.
+Feedback is likely to be especially important in the monolithic star clusters that form more massive stars (Georgatos \& Whitworth, in prep.).
+It may also be important in the evolution on scales below our resolution limit ($\sim 10^3\,{\rm AU}$), where small sub-clusters and binary/multiple systems are formed.
+In real clouds star formation is self-limiting, and appears to terminate once 5 to 20\% of the available mass has been converted into star-systems.
+The artificial device of terminating the experiments once 10\% of the mass has been converted into star-systems is therefore an important limitation.

-Since star formation is a chaotic process, we have performed three realisations for each $(B_{\rm o},\,\Delta u_{\rm o})$ combination, and collated the results to obtain the statistics presented in Figures \ref{fig:Width}, \ref{fig:Angles}, \ref{fig:firstsink}, \ref{fig:Ridge}, \ref{fig:MoverS} and \ref{fig:Bscale}.
-Whilst it would be better to have a larger number of realisations, the systematic trends with increasing $\Delta u_{\rm o}\{1-(B_{\rm o}/B_{\rm crit})^2\}$ that constitute the main conclusions of this paper appear to be robust, i.e. more pronounced than stochastic variance.
+Since star formation is a chaotic process, we have performed three realisations for each $(B_{\rm o},\,\Delta u_{\rm o})$ combination, and collated the results to obtain the statistics presented in Figures \ref{fig:Width}, \ref{fig:Angles}, \ref{fig:Bscale}, \ref{fig:firstsink}, \ref{fig:Ridge}, \ref{fig:MoverS} and accompanying text.
+Whilst it would be better to have a larger number of realisations, the systematic trends with increasing $\Delta u_{\rm o}\{1-(B_{\rm o}/B_{\rm crit})^2\}$ that constitute the main conclusions of this paper are robust, i.e. more pronounced than any stochastic variance.